helpbuttons/hb-docs/docs/English/architecture.md

 * layouts : Group of components that are not enough to define a page.
 (May be erased?)

 * pages : Urls of the application.
 In Nextjs the subfolders included in this foldder define the routes.
-(ButtonFile, ButtonNew, Explore, Faqs, Login, ...)
+(ButtonFile, ButtonNew, Explore, Faqs, Login, ...).
+You can check all of them in the Pages section:

 * modules : this a folder for complex functionalities that shoulddn't be separated by the general foler structure. i.e. You want to have the services and the reacts components together in a directory for authentication functionaliity.
 The folder has a fake example inside.